 Media Accreditation Guidelines

-ITU's Corporate Communication Division supports media covering ITU's events, activities, as well as the latest telecommunication news and trends.
+ITU's Strategic Communication Division supports media covering ITU's events, activities, as well as the latest telecommunication news and trends.
 Media are invited to participate in any ITU event open to the public, as per decisions made by ITU Member States and ITU's Information/Document Access Policy.

 To gain media access, ITU must confirm your status as a bona fide member of the media.
 Therefore, please read ITU's Media Accreditation Guidelines below so you are aware of the information you will be required to submit for ITU to confirm such status.